CLIENT: My website's not working!!

 Otherwise go back and make sure that your website has all of the information that your client expects to see, for example: details about your service / product, what the benefits are, how much they cost, how to buy from you and reviews / portfolio of your work.

 Then you need to make sure that you have organised your information over an intuitive layout, where your clients can easily find everything they need to know, for example: is your menu system clear and simple, do your buttons look like buttons, do all links work and go to the correct destinations, is your site is brand aware and is the overall design is nice to look at.

-Content writing is an actual profession, so if you're interested I can recommend top copywriters that will work with you and write content for your site that is engaging, on brand and will support your SEO.
+Content writing is an actual profession, so if you're interested I can recommend top copywriters that will work with you and write content for your site that is engaging with your target market, on brand and will support your SEO.

-Your content needs to be concise and engaging with your visitor - no one wants to hear your life story, nor do they want to read through paragraphs of you waffling on in industry jargon.
+Your content needs to be concise and engaging for your target market - no one wants to read through paragraphs of you waffling on.

-Don't leave your visitor bored to tears or trying to connect the dots about what your business does.
+Don't leave your visitor trying to connect the dots about what your business does, how much you cost and how to buy from you.
 Learn how to write great content or hire a professional.

 Again, Search Engine Optimisation this is an actual profession, so I can recommend SEO specialists if you need me to.